 Shaanxi had been ravaged by famine in the 1920s when as many as 3 million had starved to death.
-It proved fertile ground for the Communist message of the reform of land ownership.
+It proved fertile ground for the communist message of the reform of land ownership.
 An important historical perspective is that for hundreds of years revolution took place in southern China, not the north, this may have been a decisive factor in the years that followed.
 Certainly it helped the Communists take Manchuria when Japan was defeated.
 Here they were joined by another Red Army completing their own Long March, the 2nd Front Army led by He Long ➚ 贺龙 had set off from Hunan in November 1935, by June 1936 it met and joined Zhang's army.
 They took a more westerly route through Yunnan traveling through Lijiang.
-Their trials and tribulations have not been recorded in anything like the level of detail as Mao's group.
+Their trials and tribulations have not been recorded in anything like the level of detail as Mao's army.

 Move to Yan'an

-In December 1936, the Communist H.Q. moved to Yan'an.
-In a coincidence of Chinese history that would not have been lost on the CCP leadership it was at a village near Yan'an that Li Zicheng was born, he was a rebel leader who brought down the Ming dynasty in 1644.
-Here Mao developed policies that centered on self-criticism and self-improvement that were imposed rigorously; some were adapted from those of the Taiping Rebels.
+In December 1936, the communist H.Q. moved to Yan'an.
+In a coincidence of Chinese history that would not have been lost on the CPC leadership it was at a village near Yan'an that Li Zicheng was born, he was a rebel leader who brought down the Ming dynasty in 1644.
+Here Mao developed policies that centered on self-criticism and self-improvement that were imposed rigorously, some were adapted from those of the Taiping Rebels.
 Zhou Enlai was one among many who were forced to openly proclaim their mistakes.
 Decisions were made democratically and there was gender equality.
 Land reform was initially limited to capping rents rather than redistributing land ownership.

-Then the leadership threat to Mao of Zhang Guotao ➚ was conveniently removed when Zhang led an ill-planned campaign into Xinjiang to be wiped out by GMD backed Muslim warlords.
+Then the leadership threat to Mao of Zhang Guotao ➚ was conveniently removed when Zhang led an ill-planned campaign into Xinjiang only to be wiped out by GMD backed Muslim warlords.
 The threat of a new GMD encirclement and annihilation campaign of the Shaanxi Soviet was called off only because of the invasion of the Japanese in 1937.
-At this time the GMD must have thought they had the victory, the Communist bases in southern China had been wiped out; the Communist party was restricted to a few small rural areas in the far north; and the size of the Communist party was at its lowest ebb of 40,000 members.
-The story of the Communists after the Long March demonstrates how a small but focused force can take on a larger and better equipped enemy.
+At this time the GMD must have thought they had the victory, the communist bases in southern China had been wiped out; the Communist party was restricted to a few small rural areas in the far north and the size of the Communist party was at its lowest ebb of 40,000 members.
+The story of the communists after the Long March demonstrates how a small but focused force can take on a larger and better equipped enemy.

 The legacy of the Long March